MateuszBelka/Text_Adventure_Game/docs/assignment3.md

     <img src="visual/ClassDiagram2Assignment3.jpg" width="90%">
 </div>

-The save and load package provides the backend implementation for saving and loading storylines.
-In the current implementation the package is also responsible for holding information about the included storylines, Dev Demo and Meow Manor.
-The entire package doesn't contain any attributes; however, it has plethora of operations.
-Starting with the **Save** class: writeGameSave is the public method meant to be called by other areas of source code when a save of current state of the game into JSON is wanted.
-The method requires a parameter with the absolute path for the file that the information is meant to be saved in.
-The next set of operation within Save class are all private and are called directly or indirectly through writeGameSave method.
-The six operations that start with setIDsOf... aim to set the id attributes of respective objects to desired values.
-Those attributes are then later used by the Load class during the loading of JSON file.
-EncodeIDsOfObjects is a container operation which aims to localize all calls to further operations which connect instances of one class to another.
-The purpose of this is to allow during loading to recreate the existing graph of objects which otherwise wouldn't be achievable with unchanged gson library.
-All of the connect operations replace the objects references to references of the object's id.
-PopulateJsonWithClasses is an operation which takes all of the classes kept inside **InitOfClassesThroughSaveFile** and serializes them into JSON file.
-The JSON file has the exact path that was provided in the operation's parameter. **NPCClassAdapter** and it's operations serialize and deserialize are responsible for providing additional functionality to gson library such that it is possible to save and load objects of the abstract class, **NPC**.
-The Load class's operations aim to reverse the process of the Save class's operations.
-LoadGameFromSave and LoadGame are responsible for loading information from JSON file to **InitOfClassesThroughSaveFile** class such that this information is now accessible within source code.
-The two operations differ due to the minor changes in the loading process for games that are stored in resources directory and saves which are stored in the saves directory.
-DecodeIDsToObjects is a container operations which groups up all calls to methods which transform the id attributes to their intended object references.
-All of the connect operations reconstruct the intended graph of objects in such a way that no duplicates of objects are creates in the result.
-The last operation within this class, configPrintingDescriptions is responsible for resetting the value of the boolean attribute firstTimeEnteringLocation of **Items** and **FriendlyNPCs** to true as to allow player to see the descriptions once again.
-The packages meowManor and demoOne have identical structure and operate on the same principle so they will be discussed together.
-CreateDemo operation is the public method responsible for initiating the process of creating a game as described in the other files within its package. **InitClasses** class and it's operation initEverything is responsible for calling all other init operations within the class.
-Those operations in turn aim to create the right number of instances of different classes as to accommodate for the story being presented.
-Afterward the **ConfigureClasses** class and it's operation configureEverything is responsible for changing the individual attributes of all the recently created objects in such a way as to have a fully functional storyline. **SerializeClasses** class and it's operation serializeDemo is responsible for acquiring the appropriate absolute path and calling the writeGameSave method within **Save** class.

 note 1: Our tool does not create the compartments (attributes, operations, responsibility) of a class, if there is no content in them. note 2: All the setters and getters of an attribute are self-explanatory and will not be explained in this class diagram.
 They will be simply mentioned by name, for completeness. note 3: For binary association : Our tool only has a normal line with a floating arrow next to it, instead of a solid-line with an open arrow end.
 For big groups of binary associations, we have added notes, in order not to have too many floating arrows.